uprighted-learners/unit-4-mission-countdown/part2.md

 ## Achieving

-In this lab, you will have a nested `setInterval` timer that fires after the initial interval is complete.
+In this exercise, you will have a nested `setInterval` timer that fires after the initial interval is complete.

 Your work will result in:

-- When the initial `setInterval` hits "GO!" as described in the previous lab, another `setInterval` will fire.
+- When the initial `setInterval` hits "GO!" as described in the previous exercise, another `setInterval` will fire.
 - This new `setInterval` will change the content of three `<h2>`s to print "GO!" one after the other.

 ## Procedure